sophiesucode/tic-tac-toe/README.md

 If not with the game over, then I'd like to disable the board instead.

 #Describe how you solved for the winner
 I solved for a winner by using multiple if- else statements for each winning combination on the empty board.
 If the player ===x or player===o then either an xWon function or oWon function is run based on who won.

 #Describe how some of your favorite functions work
 My favorite function was the one I used to check for a draw.
 I initially was going to make an if- statement for each space which would have been time-consuming, but I was able to achieve the goal with a simple "every" method on the board.
 The function checks every "space" in the array to see if it has an empty string.
-If all spaces are filled amd there is no winner, a draw function is run.
+If all spaces are filled and there is no winner, a draw function is run.